 Architectural Impact on Community Development

-The impact of architecture in our lives also extends through community wellbeing.
+The impact of architecture on our lives also extends through community well-being.
 The built spaces connect communities and create a sense of togetherness in these communities.
 While designing cities and towns on larger scales, the designers consciously create common spaces for people to connect and socialize.
 Thereby developing better societies and communities.

 For instance, the residential regions are located near schools and government bodies for better access.
 People within these areas predominantly tend to have common schools and jobs.
 Thus developing a society among themselves.
 On a micro-level, the high riser and skyscrapers have common amenities for people to gather and socialize.

 Technology and digitalization are dominating every industry, and architecture is no exception.
 Architecture is slowly adapting to these revolutions, from rotating buildings to sensor technologies.
 The dual combination of technologies and architecture benefits the environment on many levels.